Wakuiy/Photography-Project-Site/docroot/modules/contrib/floating_block/README.txt

 -- CONFIGURATION --

+ Settings and configuration page can be found in:
+  Administer > Settings > Floating Block

- Configure which htmls blocks to apply the effect to in Administration > Configuration > User interface > Floating block
+ Configure which html elements to apply the effect to on the settings page.
+ Settings can be any valid jQuery selector.

+ To disable behavior on smaller browser widths set the width.

  Customize the menu settings in Administer  Site configuration Administration menu.